Scientific Name

 Description

-Agave vilmoriniana is a graceful succulent that forms a solitary rosette of narrow gray-green leaves that curve upwards near the base and then backward near the tip, creating an octopus-like shape, hence the common name "Octopus Agave."
-The rosette grows up to 4 feet (1.2 m) tall and 6.6 feet (2 m) in diameter.
-Leaves are 3 feet (90 cm) long and 4 inches (10 cm) wide, deeply channeled with very finely serrated margins, tapering to a relatively soft terminal spine.
+Agave vilmoriniana is a graceful succulent that forms a solitary rosette of narrow, gray-green leaves that curve upwards near the base and then backward near the tip, creating an octopus-like shape, hence the common name "Octopus Agave."
+The rosette can grow up to 4 feet (1.2 m) tall and reach a diameter of 6.6 feet (2 m).
+The leaves are deeply channeled, with very finely serrated margins that taper to a relatively soft terminal spine, measuring up to 3 feet (90 cm) in length and 4 inches (10 cm) in width.

-At the end of its life, after 7 to 15 years, the rosette produces a dense, up to 15 feet (4.5 m) tall raceme of yellow flowers, usually from spring to summer.
+At the end of its life, after 7 to 15 years, Agave vilmoriniana produces a dense raceme of yellow flowers, usually from spring to summer.
+The raceme can grow up to 15 feet (4.5 m) tall.
 The flowers are followed by seed pods and numerous bulbils borne in the axils of the bracteoles.

 Hardiness